WolfDen133/WFT-OLD/README.md

-# WFT 1.3.1-BETA
+# WFT 1.3.2-BETA

 Whats new?

 Added:
-  Refresh timer, tags(as seen below), config saving/editing, /ft reload command, /ft name command (gets the name of the ft when clicked).
+  Refresh timer, tags(as seen below), config saving/editing, /ft reload command, /ft name command (gets the name of the ft when clicked), added the ability to do all the       functions from commands, added the help subcommand.
   Bug fixes, still more tho.

   ### Tags